Benediction (film): Reception

+In June 2025, IndieWire ranked the film at number 50 on its list of "The 100 Best Movies of the 2020s (So Far)."

-In response to the film's portrayal of Sassoon's conversion to Catholicism the poet's niece, Sister Jessica Gatty (who attributes her own conversion to Sassoon's influence), repudiated the filmmakers by revealing that he had been both at peace and joyful in his later years, stating: "The redemption which he sought in many different ways and which he longed for, was found in the last decade of his life when he came home to Christ in the Catholic Church.
+In response to the film's portrayal of Sassoon's conversion to Catholicism, the poet's niece, Sister Jessica Gatty, R.A., (who attributes her own conversion to Sassoon's influence), made a public statement to clarify that her uncle had been both at peace and joyful in his later years.
+She wrote: "The redemption which he sought in many different ways and which he longed for, was found in the last decade of his life when he came home to Christ in the Catholic Church.
 He was transformed.
 I can witness to this, so I need to speak out."